Everything you need to know about how to import a car from Japan.

 - The vehicles imported into the US are subject to a duty of 2.5% for Auto, 25% for Trucks, and 2.4% for motorbikes.
 Duty depends on price and many Canadian vehicles are duty-free in the United States.

 How Much Does it Cost to Import a Car from Japan to USA?

 We’ve built a free JDM import cost calculator to help you estimate the total cost of purchasing and importing a vehicle from Japan to the US.

 Japanese Vehicle Import Process

-Regardless of whether you’re importing a vehicle to US or Canada the process is nearly identical.
-Japanese cars are famous for their low mileage, unique models and unique engine configurations.
+Regardless of whether you’re importing a vehicle to the US or Canada the process is nearly identical.
+Japanese cars are famous for their low mileage, unique models, and unique engine configurations.
 That is the reason why many people import cars from Japan.